MSDEVMTL/GlobalAzureBootcamp2018/Step 6 - App Service/README.md

 ## Debugging in Azure
 We have an issue with a page when it's running in Azure!

-Navigate to the [insert page name] page and explain that this error only happens when the app is deployed in Azure.
+Navigate to the CreateMessage page, fill and submit the form.
+Explain that this error only happens when the app is deployed in Azure.

-[insert screenshot]
+![alt text][Debug00]

 One way to get the information we need is run the app in debug mode in Visual Studio but how do do you attach the debugger to a live app running in Azure?